 These are tubes that go in to an artery so that blood samples can easily be taken, and blood pressure can be monitored.

-This is what is taken from the stomach before a tube feed.
-It’s usually done by a nurse, who will use a syringe to draw up a bit of liquid from the stomach – they then test it (by using a pH strip and checking the colour) to make sure that the tube is still in the right place.
+What’s an aspirate?
+An aspirate is what is taken from the stomach before a tube feed.
+If you’re in NICU (neonatal intensive care) it’s usually done by a nurse, who will use a syringe to draw up a bit of liquid from the stomach – they then test it (by using a pH strip and checking the colour) to make sure that the tube is still in the right place.
+It may be that you can get involved in taking an aspirate, and you will be shown how to do this.

 Continuous Positive Airway Pressure – this is gentle breathing support that keeps the baby’s lungs inflated.